Keele University is able to offer accommodation both on campus and near-by. For more information please visit this part of the university website:

 SCITT v PGCE

 SCITT is a type of teacher training course – SCITT programmes are school-based teacher training programmes.
 A PGCE is an academic qualification – A Postgraduate or Professional Graduate Certificate in Education.
+Our programme combines the best of both school-based and academic practice.
+We are very pleased to offer an integrated PGCE within our SCITT course.

 See also Dispelling myths about school-led teacher training from the DfE.